Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Joey Meneses At The Plate

-- Among the qualified batters, he ranks 23rd in batting average, while his on-base percentage ranks 79th and he is 93rd in slugging.
+- Among qualifying hitters in MLB, he ranks 23rd in batting average, 77th in on-base percentage, and 93rd in slugging.

-- Meneses has driven in a run in 43 games this year (35.5%), including 17 games with more than one RBI (14.0%).
-He has also driven in three or more of his team's runs in nine contests.
+- Meneses has driven home a run in 43 games this year (35.2%), including more than one RBI in 13.9% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.